AdobeDocs/adobe-io-events/src/pages/support/tracing.md

 * Log into [Adobe Developer Console](https://developer.adobe.com/console/) and select the project containing the event registration.
 * From the *Project Overview* page, select the event registration under *Events* in the left navigation.
-* From the *Registration Details*, select the *Debug Tracing* tab.
-You will see a list of events, beginning with the most recent.
+* On the *Registration Details* page, click the *Debug Tracing* tab to see all event delivery traces, with the most recent entries shown first.

 ## What's in Debug Tracing